FREES-Foundation/FREES/README.md

 ## Overview

-The FREES Permissive License (FPL) is a permissive open-source license, controlling redistribution of closed-source forks.
+The FREES Copyleft License (FCL) is a copyleft open-source license, controlling redistribution of closed-source forks.

 It allows: